LS | Lisa Stern

 What Is A Paternity Action?

-Last updated on March 18, 2025
+Last updated on April 8, 2026

 In Michigan, you must establish paternity before you can seek custody or visitation with your child.
 You can establish paternity in one of two ways:

-• Having the Mother Sign an Acknowledgment of Paternity: The most common way of establishing paternity is by having the biological mother sign an Affidavit of Parentage form acknowledging you as the child’s father.
+• Having the mother sign an acknowledgment of paternity: The most common way of establishing paternity is by having the biological mother sign an Affidavit of Parentage form acknowledging you as the child’s father.
 This process often happens at the hospital right after the child’s birth.
 By signing the affidavit, both parties agree that you, the man named in the form, are the child’s legal father.
 Once you sign this form, you don’t need to go to court to prove you are the father.
 This signed form also means that your name can be added to the birth certificate as the child’s father.
 This acknowledgment of paternity also bestows upon you the legal rights and responsibilities of a father, including custody and child support.

-• Genetic/ DNA Testing: Genetic/DNA testing is another method used in Michigan to establish paternity.
+• Genetic or DNA testing: Genetic/DNA testing is another method used in Michigan to establish paternity.
 This method involves a scientific test that compares the child’s DNA with your DNA to determine if you are biologically related to the child.
 Usually, a medical professional takes a small sample, like a cheek swab, from you and the child.
 They then send these samples to a lab for testing.
 The results typically come back in a few weeks.
 If the DNA matches, the test proves that you are the child’s biological father.
 Sometimes, courts will order DNA tests during legal disputes.
 DNA test results provide strong evidence and are often used in Michigan family court cases about child support, custody, and visitation rights.

 Once paternity is established, child custody and support are based the same way for unmarried parents as for married parents.